113th & 114th Congressional and 2012 & 2014 State Legislative District Plans

 - The Commonwealth of Puerto Rico legislative district files are included with the state legislative districts.

-For further information, please contact Cathy McCully, Chief, or James Whitehorne, Assistant Chief, of the Redistricting Data Office at 301-763-4039 or via email at RDO@census.gov.
+For further information, please contact James Whitehorne, Chief of the Redistricting Data Office at 301-763-4039 or via email at RDO@census.gov.